 MPHA strongly encourages the participation of HUD Section 3 certified businesses, as well as minority-owned and women-owned business enterprises.

-HUD Section 3 businesses
+HUD Section 3 Businesses and Regulations

 Section 3 is part of the Housing and Urban Development Act of 1968 with the purpose of ensuring employment, training, contracting and other economic development opportunities for low income persons when federal dollars are expended.
 Federal law requires that “to the greatest extent feasible” at least 10% of the total dollar amount of all construction contracts and 3% non-construction contracts be awarded to certified Section 3 businesses.

 A business can be Section 3 certified if it meets one of three criteria:

 - It is owned 51 percent or more by a Section 3 qualified person living in the 13 county metro area;

 - 30 percent or more of the permanent, full-time employees of the business are Section 3 eligible persons living in the 13 county metro area;

 - The business can provide evidence of a commitment to subcontract at least 25% of its total contract award to a priority 1 or priority 2 Section 3 business.